mvanniekerkHartwig/miniwe/README.md

 During the run, each stage output will be copied to the run bucket, where all output files are placed in the top-level directory corresponding with the stage name.

 The run bucket must exist prior to execution if input stages are defined.
-Each input stage corresponds to one top-leel directory.
+Each input stage corresponds to one top-level directory.

 Keeping the run bucket and rerunning an execution means that each stage for which a top-level directory already exists will be skipped.
 Suppose the run bucket above already exists, and there is a top-level directory in the bucket called "orange".
 In that case the stage orange